About

 How can I contribute to The Black Sportswoman?

 We don’t currently have the means to pay writers or other content producers for any work.
-We are open to amplifying work that highlights Black sportswomen in our newsletter or through interviews on our YouTube channel.
+We are open to sharing work that highlights Black sportswomen in our newsletter or through interviews on our YouTube channel.
 Email bria@theblacksportswoman.com if you would like to have a conversation about being featured.

 About the founder